 This course offers an advanced overview of qualitative research.
 It is designed for people new to qualitative research and those who want an advanced-level introduction to bring together their on-the-job learning with established principles.
 We will give you a new way of thinking critically about research and researching, and give you the skills and confidence to begin evaluating and doing qualitative research for yourself.

-Teaching staff: Dr Julie Mooney-Somers (Centre for Values, Ethics and the Law in Medicine, University of Sydney) leads the course with experienced industry practitioners teaching into the program.
+Teaching staff: Andrea Smith will lead the course with experienced industry practitioners teaching into the program.
 In previous years guest lecturers have included:

 - Dr Peter Sainsbury on the place of qualitative research in health provision (Director, Population Health, Division of Population Health, Sydney Local Health District)

-You’ll also hear from active qualitative researchers from research institutions and working in the non-governmental section via the very popular “Meet the Researcher” sessions
+You’ll also hear from active qualitative researchers working in research institutions and in the non-governmental section via the popular 'Meet the Researcher' sessions.

 The course is designed to provide you the experience and skills you need to begin evaluating and doing qualitative research for yourself.